imbuedHope/land-yacht/README.md

 CAD models for the project can be found at https://grabcad.com/library/land-yacht-2015-1/ .
 Components are mounted, and PWM and encoder control are working.
 Needs to be done:

-1. Get WiFi adapter working.
-Right now if you `ifup wlan0` with the current `/etc/network/interfaces` and `/etc/wpa_supplicant/wpa_supplicant.conf` settings, you will connect to `planets`, but it is not working straight from boot.
-I would suggest trying a different adapter, such as the Netgear WNA1100 Wireless-N150 USB Adapter which has been proven to work out of box.
-You might want to get a short USB extension cable too so the adapter isn't hanging off of the vehicle.
-1. Confirm server-client communication is working - fold in Sriram's work.
 1. Write some controllers!
 1. The encoder always starts at 0 (my code has 0 as facing forward), so you need to find a way to make sure the encoder always starts facing forward or doesn't always start from 0.
 1. Get GPS working with the SPI pins on the BeagleBone (I think it's SPI?).
-1. Download Exploring BeagleBone book if you want to learn more.

 ##Connecting to the BeagleBone Black
 A script `connect-ssh` has been configured to connect to the BeagleBone using its ethernet adapter MAC address.
 Run `./connect-ssh <user>` to use the script.